One Pan Salmon Paella

 - 1 pound wild-caught salmon, cut into bite-sized pieces

 - Heat the olive oil in a large cast iron skillet or other wide, flat pan over medium-high heat.
-Add the onions and sautee until translucent, about 5 minutes.
-Add the garlic and stir for another 5 minutes, until onions are starting to darken.
-Add in the rice and toast in the pan for 2-3 minutes.
+Add the onions and saute until translucent, about 5 minutes. Â Add the garlic and stir for another 3-4 minutes, until the onions start to darken. Â Add the rice to the skillet and toast over medium-high heat for several minutes, stirring frequently.

 Oh my goodness, this looks absolutely amazing!
 I’m not a big seafood eater, but I could definitely go for your Salmon Paella! -client